AlexvZyl/.dotfiles/README.md

 # DotFiles

 The dotfiles for my personal setup.
+It is written for EndeavourOS with Gnome as the DE.

 ## Screenshots